Very easy and very quick to make, this crochet baby scarf is ideal for beginners.

 When you have finished the last row, add shell and picot edgings like this:

-Working down side edge, *work 3 single crochet (sc) (UK double crochet)
+Working down side edge, *work 3 double crochet (dc) (US single crochet)

-make 2ch, slip stitch (sometimes referred to as single crochet in UK) into place where last sc was worked**
+make 2ch, slip stitch into place where last dc was worked**

 repeat from * to ** all down the side edge